Skip to content

 The fundamental training principles are described in the Kyokushinkai and Philosophy sections.

-This page summarizes the principles from a practical perspective within Jumbi Undō.
+This page summarizes the principles from a practical perspective in Jumbi Undō.

-The body is prepared gradually, moving from low to higher levels of load.
+The body is prepared progressively from low to higher load.

-Movements progress from simple joint activation to integrated and coordinated full-body movement.
+The movements go from simple joint activation to more complex and coordinated whole-body movements.

-This enables effective training while reducing the risk of injury.
+This enables effective training and reduces the risk of injury.

 • legs